re-figure/refigure/Contributing.md

-# To request new features
+# To request new features or submit new ideas or otherwise engage with ReFigure

-Ideas are welcome!
-Create a new issue <a href="https://github.com/re-figure/refigure/issues">here</a>.
+Create a new issue <a href="https://github.com/re-figure/refigure/issues">here</a> or email contactrefigure@gmail.

 # For developers